JoeyRudd/ai-fitness-coach/knowledge_base/04_strength_training_basics.md

 **Start with video research:**
 - Search online for proper exercise execution videos
-- Check out reputable influencers like TNF, KeenanRMalloy, Trell, JPG Coaching and Trained by JP
+- Check out reputable creators and influencers like TNF, KeenanRMalloy, Trell, JPG Coaching, Trained by JP, Jeff Nippard
 - Watch multiple angles to understand the movement pattern

 **Then practice and record:**